lukesherwood/beerfinda/beerfinda/README.md

 # Beerfinda
 Todo:
-- page number not being reset when new filter query set
-- install a better carousel library and get that working.
 - see if I can get amplify working again, or if there is a better way to deploy

 ## Build Setup